Capital Asset Pricing Model with Size Factor and Normalizing by Volatility Index: Stochastic Portfolio Theory

-To continue subsection 5.3, it remains to study the behavior of the curve~\eqref{eq:standard-normal-curve} using the classic Extreme Value Theory.
+It remains to study the behavior of the curve~\eqref{eq:standard-normal-curve} using the classic Extreme Value Theory.
 Most of the definitions and results of this subsection are well-known.
 We do not even attempt to provide an exhaustive list of references.
 Instead, we mention classic monograph \cite{Resnick-Book} and a classic textbook \cite{Extreme-Book}.
 For Poisson point processes on the real line, see another classic monograph \cite{Kingman}.
+Pick a function $\lambda : \mathbb R \to [0, \infty)$ which satisfies